Gitesh08/codetip-generator/README.md

 ## 💡 Today's Tip

-- **"Comment your code like you're explaining it to a grumpy, caffeine-deprived coworker who's about to inherit your project.
-Future you will thank you (and future you is *way* grumpier)."**
+- **Comment your code like you're explaining it to a grumpy, caffeine-deprived coworker at 3 AM.
+Future you (who *will* be that grumpy coworker) will thank you.**

 ---

-### 📅 Last Updated: 2024-11-17 22:21
+### 📅 Last Updated: 2024-11-17 23:22

 Keep coding, keep improving, and don't forget to laugh along the way!
 Want to contribute or suggest tips?
 Open an issue or pull request!